Mother Doubles Her Child Support and Gets a Fee Award Against Father

 The court also found:

-- Father’s financial statements and business records “created and maintained” under his direction were “misleading and unreliable.”
+- Father's financial statements and business records were misleading and unreliable.

-- His "tax returns materially under-reported his taxable income” and his tax reports were “not reliable.”
+- His tax returns materially under-reported his taxable income.

 The above are just some of the examples of the court's blunt ruling on father's misconduct.

-In addition to doubling father’s child support to our client, the court also ordered $160,000 in attorney’s fees and costs against father.
+In addition to doubling father's child support to our client, the court also ordered over $150,000 in attorney's fees and costs against father.